“They muddy the water to make it seem deep” Friedrich Nietzsche

 The Objection From Natural Language

 Some may argue that since the vocabulary of philosophy consists mainly of ordinary words from natural language (a language that has developed organically through common usage, such as ‘everyday’ English or German), then on the assumption that a natural language is largely semantically determinate, the bulk of philosophical discourse should be too.
 The difficulty with this argument is that even on the (very generous) assumption that philosophy can be conducted entirely in the vocabulary of a natural language, the use of expressions from a natural language does not entail the semantic use of a natural language.
-Even if the tribe in the example had borrowed English words and used them grammatically, it does not follow that the words are being used in the same sense as they are used outside the tribe, or in any sense at all.
+Even if the tribe in the example had borrowed English words (perhaps from a passing explorer) and used them grammatically, it does not follow that the words are being used in the same sense as they are used outside the tribe, or in any sense at all.

 In the absence of instrumental uses, the tribal ‘language’ lacks non-subjective criteria by which the meanings of its expressions can be fixed.
 Such a discourse does not mean anything determinate, despite using only natural language expressions.
 On the same grounds, since philosophical discourse is largely non-instrumental, the claim of general semantic consistency between natural languages and the language of philosophy is not demonstrable.
 Therefore, much like the tribe’s ‘language’, philosophical discourse is, by and large, semantically indeterminate.